 1 dozen fresh washed strawberries

-SUPER NOT SO SECRET MISS MOCHI TECHNIQUE: Mochi is super sticky, so my probably not very traditional but very helpful trick is to light spray your hands with PAM, then dip them in the katakuriko.
+SUPER NOT SO SECRET MISS MOCHI TECHNIQUE: Mochi is super sticky, so my probably not very traditional but very helpful trick is to light spray your hands with PAM, wipe off excess, then dip them in the katakuriko.
 The PAM makes the potato starch stick to your palms better, rather than the mochi.